robhilldev/personal_site_gatsby/README.md

-A portfolio site created using Gatsby, React, and Tailwind.
+A personal portfolio site created using Gatsby, React, GraphQL, and Tailwind.